ascepanovic/receiptvalidator/README.md

 # receiptvalidator
 Golang receipt validation for IOS, GooglePlay, Amazon and Facebook

-Receipte Validation for IOS and Amazon writen in GO, workin in progress
+Receipte Validation for IOS and Amazon writen in GO, work in progress